Position Opening:

 SUMMARY

 AF’s next Managing Director will play a pivotal role in guiding the organization’s 4th decade, building on the success of the last 3 decades.
-Responsible for all contributed income, Board engagement, and external relations, the MD will nurture the organization’s highly successful operating model while leading the efforts to expand contributed income.
+With ultimate responsibility for all contributed income, Board engagement, and external relations, the MD will nurture the organization’s highly successful operating model while leading the efforts to expand contributed income.
 The MD will support and collaborate with the AD, working with the Board and staff in an organizational culture based on consensus and teamwork.
-The MD will spend approximately 75-80% of their time on fundraising and cultivation, and approximately 20-25% of their time on external relations and staff oversight, ensuring the overall well-being of the organization.
+The MD will focus primarily on contributed income and Board development (spending approximately 70% of their time on this); the secondary focus is on financial oversight, followed by external relations and staff oversight – thus ensuring the overall well-being of the organization.

 Enjoying the support of a small but excellent staff, the MD oversees and collaborates with a highly experienced General Manager (GM).
 The GM is responsible for operations and earned income.